The Beach Boys: Musical style and development

 In Understanding Rock: Essays in Musical Analysis, musicologist Daniel Harrison writes:

 The Beach Boys began as a garage band playing 1950s style rock and roll, reassembling styles of music such as surf to include vocal jazz harmony, which created their unique sound.
-In addition, they introduced their signature approach to common genres such as the pop ballad by applying harmonic or formal twists not native to rock and roll.
+In addition, they introduced their signature approach to common genres such as the pop ballad by applying harmonic or formal twists.
 Among the distinct elements of the Beach Boys' style were the nasal quality of their singing voices, their use of a falsetto harmony over a driving, locomotive-like melody, and the sudden chiming in of the whole group on a key line.
-Brian Wilson handled most stages of the group's recording process from the beginning, even though he was not properly credited on most of the early recordings.
+Brian Wilson handled most stages of the group's recording process from the beginning, even though he was not properly credited on earlier recordings.

 Early on, Mike Love sang lead vocals in the rock-oriented songs, while Carl contributed guitar lines on the group's ballads.
 Jim Miller commented: "On straight rockers they sang tight harmonies behind Love's lead ... on ballads, Brian played his falsetto off against lush, jazz-tinged voicings, often using (for rock) unorthodox harmonic structures."
-Harrison adds that "even the least distinguished of the Beach Boys' early uptempo rock 'n' roll songs show traces of structural complexity at some level; Brian was simply too curious and experimental to leave convention alone."
+Harrison adds that "even the least distinguished of the Beach Boys' early uptempo rock 'n' roll songs show traces of structural complexity at some level; Brian was simply too curious and experimental to leave convention alone".
 Although Brian was often dubbed a perfectionist, he was an inexperienced musician, and his understanding of music was mostly self-taught.
 At the lyric stage, he usually worked with Love, whose assertive persona provided youthful swagger that contrasted Brian's explorations in romanticism and sensitivity.
 Luis Sanchez noted a pattern where Brian would spare surfing imagery when working with collaborators outside of his band's circle, in the examples "Lonely Sea" and "In My Room".

 Brian's bandmates resented the notion that he was the sole creative force in the group.
 In a 1966 article that asked if "the Beach Boys rely too much on sound genius Brian", Carl said that although Brian was the most responsible for their music, every member of the group contributed ideas.
-Mike Love wrote, "As far as I was concerned, Brian was a genius, deserving of that recognition.
+Mike Love wrote: "As far as I was concerned, Brian was a genius, deserving of that recognition.
 But the rest of us were seen as nameless components in Brian's music machine ...
 It didn't feel to us as if we were just riding on Brian's coattails."
 Conversely, Dennis defended Brian's stature in the band, stating: "Brian Wilson is the Beach Boys.
 He is the band.
 We're his fucking messengers.
 He is all of it.
 Period.
 We're nothing.
 He's everything."